 If you’re one of those who think petrol prices in Turkey are low, then you’re wrong.
 Infact petrol prices in turkey are one of the highest in the world.
 Thus hiring a car here is not a good option, still if you have to travel by car choose the diesel car.
 Keep an eye on voucher code sites for package discounts and international flights.
 Sometimes, there’re some very good deals available on internal flights but the best mode of transportation in turkey is bus.
 The bus service here is of exceptional quality with amenities like television, coffee, tea, cakes, comfortable seats and frequent stops.
 Other than long voyage, there’s no shortcoming of using bus in turkey.

 Anything can happen anytime so it is better to prepare yourself to cope with any kind of emergencies.
-Having travel insurance is great thing but put it above your health just to save some money.
-During your trip in Turkey be aware when you use medical insurance because at some places, the medical insurance held by foreigners is nothing but a fraud.
-Some doctors familiar with English have verbal agreement with private hospitals from where they receive commission on every patient they send.
-When any foreigner came for treatment they send him to private hospital.
-Any foreigner patient is like a lottery for them and they prescribed you as many possible tests as they can.
+Having travel insurance is a great thing but put it above your health just to save some money.
+During your trip to Turkey be aware when you use medical insurance because, at some places, the medical insurance held by foreigners is nothing but a fraud.
+Some doctors familiar with English have a verbal agreement with private hospitals from where they receive a commission on every patient they send.
+When any foreigner came for the treatment they send him to a private hospital.
+Any foreign patient is like a lottery for them and they prescribed you as many possible tests as they can.
 Surely, they force you to stay overnight and then hand over you a long bill charged to the insurance company.
-To avoid such hassle, you can go to the local hospital.
+To avoid such a hassle, you can go to the local hospital.
 Hospitals in local areas also have English speaking staff and they are cheaper too.
 They will prescribe you according to your disease and send you home unlike expensive private hospitals.
 If you’re suffering from minor cold, cough, headache, stomachache or flue you can visit the nearest pharmacy.
 Chemist provides you international medicine that you’re using back at your home and medicine sold here are much cheaper than visiting doctors.

 Some Important Trick to Keep in Mind to save Money during Turkey Trip

-- Ofcourse to spend in turkey you need to change your local currency Pounds (for UK travelers) to Turkey’s local currency Lira.
+- Of course, to spend in turkey you need to change your local currency Pounds (for UK travelers) to Turkey’s local currency Lira.
 But never change money at airports (both UK and Turkey airports) because doing so you will get lower rates.
 Instead, it is much better to change pounds in the place you’re in, as most of the shop, hotels and restaurants won’t charge commission.

 - When you purchased only drinks, there’s no need to tip in restaurants and bars.